 The purpose of the Current Research page is to highlight ongoing research into the life and works of Graham Greene and his contemporaries as well as to give notice of relevant exhibitions and lectures.
-If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or for any other reason, please do get in touch (details on the Home page).
+If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or for any other reason, please do get in touch.

 ERIC AMBLER’S BORROWED LANDSCAPE

 In Eric Ambler’s novel Passage of Arms, Arlene, Dorothy and Greg are enjoying the sights of Saigon with a local guide who promises to show them, ‘where Quiet American made bomb explosion’.
 A rather bemused Greg replies that The Quiet American was just fiction.

 The three discuss the driver’s comment and Arlene remembers that Graham Greene was supposed to have been in the city at the time of the explosion described in the novel.
 The driver instantly recognizes the author’s name and promises also to show his party the bridge where, ‘Fowler found dead body of correspondent’ and ‘restaurant where they talk’.

 This blurring of fact and fiction seems decidedly modern yet Eric Ambler’s novel was published in 1960, just four years after The Quiet American itself.
 One can only speculate on his reasons for including this amusing example of intertextuality.
 Was it an in-joke between the two writers?
 Was it a ‘homage’ from Ambler in recognition of Greene’s consummate skills in describing ‘place’ so accurately that reality could overcome fiction in the mind of the reader?
 Greene was equally admiring too, claiming Ambler to be, ‘the greatest living writer of the novel of suspense’.
 In a telegram he addressed him as ‘the master’ while describing himself as ‘the pupil’.